go-nunu/nunu/docs/en/guide.md

 The Advanced Layout includes many examples of using Nunu (e.g., db, redis, jwt, cron, migration, etc.), which is suitable for developers to quickly learn and understand the architectural ideas of Nunu.

+* **Chat Layout**

+Chat Layout is a Nunu based long link project template suitable for scenarios such as instant messaging and game development.

 ## Quick Start with Docker